spress/spress/README.md

 * Build your site.

 ### Get vendors
-Use composer to get vendors:
+Use Composer to get vendors:
 ```
 $ cd your-path
 $ composer.phar update